About This Site

 What we are not

-We are not a clinic, a pharmacy, a prescriber, or a vendor.
-We do not dispense medical advice.
-We do not sell tirzepatide or any other compound.
-We do not provide consultation, treatment plans, or anything that could constitute clinical care.
+This is no clinic, pharmacy, prescriber, or vendor.
+It dispenses no medical advice, sells no tirzepatide or any other compound, and offers no consultation, treatment plan, or anything that could constitute clinical care.

 Readers looking for clinical guidance on tirzepatide should consult a licensed physician or qualified healthcare provider.
 This site is a reading resource for people who want to understand what the published research says — not a substitute for professional medical judgment.

 For the frequently asked questions, see frequently asked questions.
-For the full trial reference list, see the tirzepatide clinical trial data page on this site.
+For the full trial reference list, see the tirzepatide clinical trial data page.

 Editorial standards